paulvpop/ecoacoustics/annotations_to_final_submission_file.md

 Step 1.
 Set the working directory.

 This will be the folder containing all the above files.
-For this, Press Ctrl+Shift+H to interactively choose the wanted directory OR (for Windows) copy (but don't paste) the directory path, which will look like this: "D:/Name/Bioacoustics" and run the next two lines of code (don't forget to change the name of the path in quotes with your own)
+For this, Press Ctrl+Shift+H to interactively choose the wanted directory OR (for Windows) copy (but don't paste) the directory path, which will look like this: "D:/Name/Bioacoustics" and run the next two lines of code

 ``` r
 FolderPath <- normalizePath(readClipboard(), "/")
 setwd(FolderPath)
 ```

-In Linux, one can just copy-paste the folderpath (can be found if the folder is opened in the terminal) directly :
+In Linux, one can just copy-paste the folderpath (can be found if the folder is opened in the terminal) directly.
+Don't forget to change the name of the path in quotes with your own:

 ``` r
 setwd("~/Wildlife/Bioacoustics/For submission")